-The 2019 Murrow Awards competition is now open and, if the 2018 awards are any measure, competition will be stiff, with news outlets across the country and the world submitting more and more engaging, innovative and impactful examples of journalism.
+The 2019 Murrow Awards competition underway with the 2019 Regional winner announcement set for April 23, and, if the 2018 awards are any measure, competition will be stiff, with news outlets across the country and the world submitting more and more engaging, innovative and impactful examples of journalism.
 Based on the particular high quality of entries and winners recently, these are five categories to watch this year, and some insights to make your entries stand out.

 Excellence in Innovation

 The Excellence in Innovation category is not limited to stations trying out the latest tech gadgets, and some of the standout winners aren’t using any new devices, but rather approaching local news challenges from new angles and trying new approaches.
 Take WFAA’s Verify project – the station’s take on a TEGNA fact-checking initiative, which brings audiences into the reporting process to help demonstrate and grow trust.

 More stations than ever are innovating in the video category, with several winners submitting immersive 360 videos last year.
 Trying and excelling at 360 video takes rethinking your photography approach when covering a story, but relies on the same storytelling techniques and standards as standard video pieces.
 Ultimately, every story has potential to be a winner, with the right mix of planning, luck, fun and creativity making a piece unique and extraordinary.